MarcusJohnson91/FoundationIO/README.md

 BitIO:
 -----
 * To use BitIO in `main()` call `InitBitInput` and `InitBitOutput` to read from and write to files and sockets.
-* Reading and writing from/to files/sockets, requires a `BitBuffer` Init that with `InitBitBuffer`.
+* Reading and writing from/to files/sockets, requires a `BitBuffer` Init it with `InitBitBuffer`.
-* To open a file into BitInput call `OpenInputFile` and `OpenOutputFile` (except for the logging file, which uses `OpenLogFile`).
+* To open a file call `BitInputOpenFile` or `BitOutputOpenFile` (except for the logging file, which uses `OpenLogFile`).
-* to measure the size of the file in`BitInput`, call `GetFileSize`.
+* To measure the size of the file in`BitInput`, call `BitInputGetFileSize`.
 * To get the size of a file from `BitInput` call `GetBitInputFileSize`.
-* To Read bits from a BitBuffer, use the `ReadBits` generic macro. to write bits to a BitBuffer use the `WriteBits` generic macro.
+* To read bits from a BitBuffer, use the `ReadBits`/`PeekBits` generic macro. to write bits to a BitBuffer use the `WriteBits` generic macro.
-* To pull in fresh data from a file, call `ReadBitInput2BitBuffer`, and to write out fresh data call `WriteBitBuffer2BitOutput`.
+* To pull in fresh data from a file, call `BitBufferReadFromBitInput`, and to write out fresh data call `BitBufferWrite2BitOutput`.
 * When you're all done, call `DeinitBitInput`, `DeinitBitOutput`, and `DeinitBitBuffer`.